From Internet Blackouts to Violent Attacks

 Censored: News websites, tweets, and Bollywood ripoffs

 Internet filtering and blockading of specific websites were not unusual devices for regulators and governments in numerous South Asian nations.
-In maximum instances, the intention changed to dam get admission to politically touchy content.
+In most instances, the intention changed to get admission to politically touchy content.
 Authorities regularly mentioned national safety as the reason for blocking off.
-The blockading and filtering of the global Internet is a violation of Article 19 of the Universal Declaration of Human Rights, which grants every person the proper “to are searching for, get hold of and impart records and ideas via any media and irrespective of frontiers.”
+The blocking and filtering of the global Internet violates Article 19 of the Universal Declaration of Human Rights, which grants every person the proper “to search for, get hold of and impart records and ideas via any media and irrespective of frontiers.”

 In April, the Indian government-administered Kashmir blocked 22 social media programs, including Facebook, WhatsApp, and Twitter.
 According to the government, the social media services had been “being misused through anti-countrywide and anti-social elements” inside the Kashmir Valley to disturb “peace and quietness.”

 Even Bollywood gave the motive for online censorship in August 2017.
-The Internet Archive and extra than 2 six hundred file-sharing websites have been blocked in India following court docket orders issued by the Madras High Court inside the Indian state of Tamil Nadu (reachable here and here).
-The ruling, issued on August 2, 2017, become based totally on the petitions of outstanding Bollywood manufacturing homes, Red Chillies Entertainment and Prakash Jha Productions, to stop record-sharing websites from distributing pirated copies of these days released Bollywood films, “Jab Harry Met Sejal,” and “Lipstick Under My Burkha.”
+The Internet Archive and more than two hundred file-sharing websites have been blocked in India following court docket orders issued by the Madras High Court inside the Indian state of Tamil Nadu (reachable here and here).
+The ruling, issued on August 2, 2017, was based totally on the petitions of outstanding Bollywood manufacturing homes, Red Chillies Entertainment and Prakash Jha Productions, to stop record-sharing websites from distributing pirated copies of these days released Bollywood films, “Jab Harry Met Sejal,” and “Lipstick Under My Burkha.”

-In two separate requests, dated 16 August and 24 August, Indian authorities asked Twitter to suspend extra than dozen Twitter accounts and censor greater than 100 tweets.
+In two separate requests, dated 16 August and 24 August, Indian authorities asked Twitter to suspend more than a dozen Twitter accounts and censor more than 100 tweets.

-Shortly thereafter, Twitter notified the account holders and asked them to voluntarily do away with the questionable content material, caution that Twitter may, in any other case, be obliged to take action regarding the content diagnosed within the grievance.
+Shortly after that, Twitter notified the account holders and asked them to voluntarily do away with the questionable content material, cautioning that Twitter may, in any other case, be obliged to take action regarding the content diagnosed within the grievance.

 Early this 12 months, Sri Lanka enacted the Right to Information Act.
-On November 8, 2017, impartial news internet site LankaeNews had been blocked throughout all internet provider vendors in Sri Lanka.
-Three independent news websites in Sri Lanka filed requests as in keeping with the RTI Act so that you can get more records about the blocking technique and the Telecom Regulatory Commission (TRC) discovered that 13 websites were blocked from 2015 and the paper trail results in the highest tiers of the government.
+On November 8, 2017, the impartial news internet site LankaeNews was blocked by all internet provider vendors in Sri Lanka.
+Three independent news websites in Sri Lanka filed requests in keeping with the RTI Act so that you can get more records about the blocking technique. the Telecom Regulatory Commission (TRC) discovered that 13 websites were blocked in 2015, and the paper trail results in the highest tiers of the government.
 The websites included political news and pornographic material.

 Violent threats in opposition to bloggers and media workers

-Several newshounds, bloggers, and media people had been killed in some of the South Asian nations.
-As many as nine Pakistani bloggers went missing inside the first week of 2017.
+Several newshounds, bloggers, and media people hhavebeen killed in some of the South Asian nations.
+As many as nine Pakistani bloggers went missingine the first week of 2017.
 Four of the missing activists are regarded for their secular and left-leaning perspectives.
 Some of the activists returned after weeks of captivity.
 According to media reviews, the bloggers had been subjected to torture.
 They made to signal agreements that they might now not be trying to find legal direction to report cases towards their abductors.

 In India, activists, newshounds, and human rights defenders have confronted growing strain and prison intimidation under India’s sedition legal guidelines and Information Technology Act 2008 in current years.

-Several journalists, writers, and poets had been sued for their writings.
-Freelance cartoonist Bala G changed into arrested on November five, 2017, for defaming the Chief Minister of the South Indian State of Tamil Nadu in a caricature shared on social media.
-On June five, 2017, India’s oldest non-public information channel New Delhi Television Network (NDTV), recognized for its hard-hitting, anti-established order journalism, had more than one office raided with the aid of the country’s Central Bureau of Investigation (CBI).
+Several journalists, writers, and poets have been sued for their writings.
+Freelance cartoonist Bala G was arrested on November five, 2017, for defaming the Chief Minister of the South Indian State of Tamil Nadu in a caricature shared on social media.
+On June five, 2017, India’s oldest non-public information channel, New Delhi Television Network (NDTV), recognized for its hard-hitting, anti-established order journalism, had more than one office raided with the aid of the country’s Central Bureau of Investigation (CBI).

-Veteran Indian journalist Gauri Lankesh turned into a shot to demise by using assailants on September five, 2017, out of doors her home in Bangalore.
+Veteran Indian journalist Gauri Lankesh turned into a shot dead assailant on September 5, 2017, out of the doors of her home in Bangalore.
 Lankesh, fifty-five, turned into the editor of a Kannada-language tabloid called Gauri Lankesh Patrick that took a fierce stance towards Hindu nationalist organizations and Prime Minister Narendra Modi.
 Hate speech in public discourse in India is developing, and Lankesh’s homicide is seen as a clean caution to the voices in India who specifically dissent that intolerance is growing.

-In the Maldives, blogger and activist Yameen Rasheed became stabbed to the loss of life in his home in the capital Malé on April 23, 2017.
+In the Maldives, blogger and activist Yameen Rasheed was stabbed to the loss of life in his home in the capital, Malé on April 23, 2017.
 An outspoken critic of the authorities and radical faith-based politics, Rasheed had previously mentioned to police that he obtained loss of life threats thru textual content messages and social media for his writings.
 Police have said that nonsecular extremists killed Yameen Rasheed and have initiated lawsuits for a closed trial on his homicide.
-Rasheed’s own family is pushing for the trial to be open to the public out of fear that a few proofs in opposition to the defendants are probably destroyed.
+Rasheed’s family is pushing for the problem to be open to the public out of fear that a few pieces of evidence opposing the defendants will probably be destroyed.